innoefawwaz/innoefawwaz/README.md

 ## Closing Statement

-As the mighty **Benjamin Franklin** said : *"Without Continual growth and progress, such words as improvement, achievement, and success have no meaning."* I am eager to keep growing as a Data Scientist and person, hopefully making impact on the surroundings in the journey of our success.
+As the mighty **Benjamin Franklin** said : *"Without Continual growth and progress, such words as improvement, achievement, and success have no meaning."* I am eager to keep growing as a Data Scientist and person, hopefully making impact on the surroundings in the journey of my success.
 Thank you for stopping by, and **never keep stop learning!**

 ---
 <!--